mxgamecoderv/VORTEX-MD/.github/README.md

 <br>
     <h2 align="center"> ⚠️ NOTE  </h2>

-#### ZEN-MD-BOT SCRIPT IS NOT OPENLY ALLOWED TO USED IN ANY OF YOUR PROJECTS BE WARNED!!!
+#### VORTEX-MD SCRIPT IS NOT OPENLY ALLOWED TO USED IN ANY OF YOUR PROJECTS BE WARNED!!!

 ## ```Connect With Me```<img src="https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/handshake.gif" width ="80"></h1>
  <br>